ryangerardwilson/rgwml/README.md

 ### `csv_utils`

 - **Purpose**: Gracefully build csv files.
-- **Features**: The CsvBuilder allows you to create CSV files with grace by chaining easy-to-read methods to set headers and add rows, where as the CsvResultCacher :.
+- **Features**: The CsvBuilder allows you to create CSV files with grace by chaining easy-to-read methods to set headers and add rows, where as the CsvResultCacher allows you to proxy cache the results of a .csv file generating function for future executions.
+The CsvConverter provides an elegant interface to convert various types of data strcutures, including json, to .csv.

 ### `df_utils`